zczl929/zczl929/README.md

 ### Hello, I'm sj 👋

 I'm an aspiring data scientist with a strong foundation in computer science and statistics.
+I studied for my Undergraduate at University College London.
+Here you'll find:

 ## Quick facts about me
 - MSc Statistics student at Imperial College London